berkeley-gif/caladapt-website-2021/content/faqs/how-can-i-learn-more-about-climate-change-and-climate-data.md

 category: understanding-data
 ---

-Cal-Adapt has a [Getting Started](/help/get-started/) page where you can learn about climate change, climate data, and Cal-Adapt.
+Cal-Adapt has a [Get Started](/help/get-started/) page where you can learn about climate change, climate data, and Cal-Adapt.

 You can also learn about climate change in California through [California’s Fourth Climate Change Assessment](https://www.climateassessment.ca.gov/).